3 ideas: A second life for the Christmas tree

 It is important to remove the branches in spring in time after the last heavy frost, so that light and air can get to the plants again.

-3 ideas: A second life for the Christmas tree
+How to give a second life to the Christmas tree

 A layer of brushwood protects the soil and delicate plants from severe frost